dmlc/xgboost/doc/parameter.rst

 * ``external_memory_concat_pages``, [default = ``false``]

-  This parameter is only used for the ``hist`` tree method with ``device=cuda``.
+  This parameter is only used for the ``hist`` tree method with ``device=cuda`` and ``subsample != 1.0``.
 Before 3.0, pages were always concatenated.

   .. versionadded:: 3.0.0

   Whether the GPU-based ``hist`` tree method should concatenate the training data into a single batch instead of fetching data on-demand when external memory is used.
-For GPU devices that don't support address translation services, external memory training can be expensive.
+For GPU devices that don't support address translation services, external memory training is expensive.
 This parameter can be used in combination with subsampling to reduce overall memory usage without significant overhead.
-See :doc:`/tutorials/external_memory` for more information
+See :doc:`/tutorials/external_memory` for more information.

 .. _cat-param: